-Did you know that 35% of American children arrive at kindergarten without the basic language skills they need to learn to read?
-Those critical early literacy skills include recognizing the letters of the alphabet, understanding that books move from left to right, and being able to understand and tell stories.
+Did you know that 35 percent of American children enroll in kindergarten without the basic language skills they need to learn to read?
+Critical early literacy skills include recognizing the letters of the alphabet, understanding that reading books means moving from left to right, and being able to understand and tell stories.

-Despite the billions of dollars Americans have invested in remedial reading programs, those millions of children who enter school unprepared are highly likely to never catch up.
-In fact, 88% of first graders who are below grade level in reading will continue to read a grade level below by the time they reach fourth grade (Juel, 1988).
-And reading difficulty contributes to school failure, which increases the risk of absenteeism, dropping out, juvenile delinquency, substance abuse, and teenage pregnancy – all of which perpetuate the cycles of poverty and dependency.
+Despite the billions of dollars Americans have invested in remedial reading programs, it’s unlikely that the millions of children who enter school unprepared will ever catch up.
+In fact, 88 percent of first graders who read below grade level will continue to read a grade level below by the time they reach fourth grade (Juel, 1988).
+And, reading difficulties contribute to school failure, which increases the risk of absenteeism, dropping out, and other at-risk behaviors – all of which perpetuate cycles of poverty and dependency.

-The answer is to promote literacy in the critical years before children enter school, when interventions can have the most dramatic impact.
-In fact, Nobel Prize-winning economist James J. Heckman found that economic returns on dollars invested in early education are as high as 15-17% per year – higher than other traditional economic development strategies.
+A key strategy is promoting literacy in the critical years before children enter school, when interventions can have the most dramatic impact.
+In fact, Nobel Prize-winning economist James J. Heckman found that economic returns on dollars invested in early education are as high as 15-17 percent per year – higher than other traditional economic-development strategies.

 Reach Out and Read (ROR) is one of the nation’s few truly effective, evidence-based early literacy programs aimed at preparing kids to succeed in school.
 ROR promotes early literacy and school readiness with a research-tested, evidence-based model that’s proven to help children develop the language skills they will need to learn to read and succeed in school.
-Since 1991, the ROR model has been studied by academic investigators in a variety of settings, providing a growing body of peer-reviewed research on the effects of the program.
+Since 1991, academic investigators have studied the ROR model in a variety of settings, providing a growing body of peer-reviewed research on the effects of the program.
 The body of published research supporting the efficacy of the ROR model is more extensive than for any other psychosocial intervention in general pediatrics.

-- Parents served by ROR are up to four times more likely to read aloud to their children.
+- Parents are up to four times more likely to read aloud to their children

-- Children served by ROR show significant developmental gains in language and a six-month developmental edge over their peers in the preschool years.
+- Children show significant developmental gains in language and a six-month developmental edge over their peers in the preschool years

-- Children served by ROR also score higher on vocabulary tests and school readiness assessments.
+- Children score higher on vocabulary tests and school-readiness assessments

-- Volunteers read with children in the waiting room; a literacy-rich environment encourages reading and book-sharing;
+- Volunteers read with children in the waiting room, promoting a literacy-rich environment that encourages reading and book-sharing,

-- Pediatric health care providers educate parents about the importance of reading with their children every day, and;
+- Pediatric providers educate parents about the importance of reading with their children every day and,

 Since Northwest Pediatric Center launched Reach Out and Read in August 2010, we have provided over 5000 young children and their families in this community with early literacy education.

-You can get involved by volunteering to read in our waiting room; helping out with Read and Romp, our annual summer children’s reading festival; or by donating to our office new books (appropriate for children 6 months to 5 years of age) at one of our clinics.
+You can get involved by volunteering to read in our waiting room; helping out with Read and Romp, our annual summer children’s reading festival; or by donating new books (appropriate for children 6 months to 5 years of age) at one of our clinics.

 - Northwest Pediatric Center